 A BIT OF JUICY TALK STORY:

 In addition to my passion for practicing and teaching Mana Lomi®, I love to dance hula.
 Hula is my joy!
-I danced hula at Halau Hula o Na Lei o Manu'akepa for yeafive special years where we were both dancers and cultural practitioners.
+I have danced hula at Halau Hula o Napualani and Na Lei o Manu'akepa since 2000 (part of the time with the first group, and part of the time with the second group.)
 I love the Hawaiian language, and I avidly read books and articles about Hawaiian language, history, culture and spirituality.
 I enjoy networking with other lomilomi folks from various lineages.

 This is a lehua blossom which grows on ohia trees in Hawaii.
 Ohia trees are one of the first plants to return to an area after a lava flow.
-Lehua is one of my names.
+The Lehua is related to the sun and to Light, as I am too.
+Lehua is my Hawaiian name.

 E malama pono, take good care,